Unity-Technologies/ProjectAuditor/README.md

 Alternatively it's possible to clone the repository, or decompress the pre-packaged zip, to the `Packages` folder of your project.

+IMPORTANT: that Project Auditor is supposed to work as a Package as of Unity 2018, therefore it should NOT live in `Assets` folder.

 ### Unity 2017 or older
 Clone this repository to your Unity project as follows: